dhbalaji/docusauras-dhbalaji-blog/docs/work-place/joining-check-list/shortlisting-employer.md

 3. Meet your future coworkers or know the team profile
 4. Negotiate your Job offer terms
 5. Ask for employee manual
+6. Check if its a true equal opportunity employer

 Here are few items that you need to research post interview